 Filled with museums, impressive defensive structures dating back thousands of years, royal castles, and more, Genoa has everything you could hope for in an Italian vacation.

-So without further adieu, let’s take a look at the best things to do in Genoa in 2021!
+So without further adieu, let’s take a look at the best things to do in Genoa!